jvonau/mk-image/README.md

 These image will boot just like the stock one, resizing to fit and forcing ubuntu to change the default password at first login.
 Wifi and ethernet should be available upon boot, but will wait to allow ssh connections as new ssh keys are being generated and other firstboot fuctions are being performed.

+Time
 /mnt/storage/pipeline-iiab-ubuntu-21.04-server-arm64.img created
 real	31m15.189s
 user	23m26.533s
 sys	7m47.668s

 Plus the time to extract the image about 3-4 mins, with /mnt/storage in the example being a sdcard in usb3 adaptor, ssd should be even faster.
+What you can't pre-seed nextcloud, wordpress, moodle, and mediawiki due to limitations of iiab's strategy.